 - Easier to make decisions when you are part of a big group

-- Your money is going to a specific brand of hotels so not really supporting local economies
+- Your money is going to a specific brand of hotels, so it’s not really supporting local economies

-- Long stays in the same place can turn in a boring vacation
+- Long stays in the same place can turn into a boring vacation

 Rural tourism Vacations

-- Seeking out rural areas while travelling or taking a trip can be incredibly rewarding
+- Seeking out rural areas while traveling or taking a trip can be incredibly rewarding

 - It can be an awesome and inspiring learning experience